 Step 1B: Notification of Intent to Apply for Program Recognition

 Colleges shall submit a Notification of Intent (NOI) to Apply for Program Recognition.
 The NOI must be submitted no later than one month prior to submission of the application.
 However, it is recommended that the NOI be submitted as soon as possible to enable TWIC staff to notify the college of any other colleges' program recognition efforts in the same occupational area and to provide technical assistance as needed.

 Step 2: Submission of Application

 College applicants must submit separate documentation for each level two certificate or associate's degree program for which they are seeking recognition.
 The program's industry advisory committee chair must sign off on the application, indicating the committee's support of the skill standards-based curriculum.
-Forms and detailed instructions on how to complete and submit the application documents, including for replicating a recognized program, can be found in the Application for Program Recognition (see link below).
+Forms and detailed instructions on how to complete and submit the application documents can be found in the Application for Program Recognition (see link below).
 To download the application forms in interactive Microsoft (MS) Word format, click on the link below.

 Step 3: Notification of Coordinating Board Program Approval for New or Revised Programs

-College applicants that are developing a new or revising an existing program shall notify TWIC staff when they receive Coordinating Board approval.
+College applicants that are developing a new or revising an existing program shall notify TWIC staff when they receive Texas Higher Education Coordinating Board approval.
 Notification procedures are detailed in the Application for Program Recognition.

 Step 4: Review and Discussion of Application